Bayside (album)

-Bayside is the second album by American rock band Bayside.
+Bayside is the second album by American punk rock band Bayside.

 Background and production

 In December 2004, the band posted "Existing in a Crisis (Evelyn)" on their PureVolume profile; that same month, they supported My Chemical Romance for two shows.
 They played a few East Coast shows, and appeared at the South by Southwest music conference, leading up to the recording of their next album.

 Bayside was recorded at Sheppard Music in New York City in March and April 2005, with Shep Goodman and Kenny Gioia acting as producers and engineers.
 The pair also mixed the album, before it was mastered by Alan Douches at West West Side in Tenafly, New Jersey.